WHERE CAN I BUY BASEBALL CARDS LOCALLY

 You may also find baseball cards for sale at card shows and conventions.
 These are weekend events held regularly where dozens of card vendors set up tables to sell directly to customers.
 Admission typically ranges from free to just a few dollars.
 It’s a great place to rummage through boxes in search of steals and find cards you can’t locate elsewhere.
 Event listings can be spotted online or in hobby publications.

-Read also: VALUE OF 1989 BOWMAN BASEBALL CARDS
+Read also: ABSOLUTE BASEBALL TRADING CARDS

 Flea markets are another locally-based option worth checking out.
 Many flea markets will have sellers peddling old toy collections, memorabilia and other interesting odds and ends, which may include loose baseball cards mixed in.
 Quality will vary widely, but it’s possible you get lucky and discover a nice vintage find for a low price.